qhc99/Fossil/2024/2-performance-prediction.md

-# How do you know you are using the right way to hire?
+# How do you know you are good at hiring?

 ## Two dimensions

 ## Two strategies

-## You need tracking
+## Tracking